-Your knee joint is the area of your leg in which the thighbone fits neatly onto the shinbone.
-Your patellofemoral joint is the area in which the kneecap glides on the thighbone.
-These bony surfaces are covered by hard cartilage and should ideally be smooth.
-If there is a defect or flap in the hard cartilage it can cause your knee to have a painful catch or click, which can limit the motion of your knee and make it hard to walk.
-A damaged hard cartilage flap can catch and cause damage to the remaining healthy tissue in your knee.
-If the defect is relatively small, it can sometimes be polished and smoothed out with gentle motion exercises, like using an exercise bike with no resistance.
-If the hard cartilage damage is severe, surgical intervention may be required to remove the unstable flap of tissue.
+Your knee joint is where the thighbone fits neatly onto the shinbone.
+Your patellofemoral joint is the area where the kneecap glides on the thighbone.
+These bony surfaces are covered by smooth, hard cartilage.
+A cartilage defect or flap can cause your knee to have a painful catch or click, which can limit knee motion and make it hard to walk.

-A knee chondroplasty is an arthroscopic procedure to smooth out damaged hard cartilage.
-Once the problematic area is known, a surgical instrument is used to remove the fraying or flapped hard cartilage and smooth down the remaining tissue.
-After this procedure, you are often placed on crutches and can begin to wean from them as you tolerate.
-Your surgeon will tell your family exactly what your restrictions are after surgery.
+A knee chondroplasty is an arthroscopic procedure to smooth damaged hard cartilage.
+A surgical instrument removes fraying or flapped hard cartilage and smooths remaining tissue.
+You are often placed on crutches after this procedure, and can wean from them at your own pace.
+Your surgeon will detail your post-surgery restrictions.

 ACL Tears and Autograft vs. Allograft Reconstructions

-The thighbone and shinbone are stacked on top of each other and are held to each other with tendons and ligaments.
-The anterior cruciate ligament (ACL) prevents the shinbone from moving forward in relation to the thighbone.
-The ACL is responsible for maintaining the stability of the knee.
-This is commonly injured in sports, as motions like cutting and twisting place a big demand on the ligament.
-The ACL is one of a few ligaments in the body that does not repair itself; it must be surgically reconstructed to regain the knee?s stability.
+The thighbone and shinbone are stacked on top of each other and held together with tendons and ligaments.
+The anterior cruciate ligament (ACL) maintains knee stability by preventing the shinbone from moving forward in relation to the thighbone.
+Motions like cutting and twisting place a big demand on the ligament, causing ACL tears.
+The ACL is one of a few ligaments in the body that does not repair itself; it must be surgically reconstructed for the knee to regain stability.

-Regardless of the graft choice for ACL reconstruction, a hole is drilled through your shinbone and to your thighbone to place the graft.
-The graft is drilled into place with a screw made of a bone-like substance.
-After the graft is in place, your surgeon will move your knee around to make sure the newly reconstructed ACL is in the correct location and is tight without any pinching.
-If an autograft was used, the incision will be sewn up and a local anesthetic is injected for initial pain control.
+Regardless of the graft choice for ACL reconstruction, a hole is drilled through your shinbone and thighbone and the graft is placed with a screw made of a bone-like substance.
+After the graft is in place, your surgeon will move your knee around to make sure the newly reconstructed ACL is in the correct location and is tight without pinching.
+If an autograft was used, the incision is sewn up and a local anesthetic injected for initial pain control.

-After this procedure, you will be on crutches but can begin to wean off of them as you are able to tolerate weight bearing.
+After this procedure, you will be on crutches but can begin to wean off of them as you are able to tolerate weight.
 This typically takes between one and three weeks.
 You will begin physical therapy the day or two after surgery.
-Your therapist will help determine when you are ready to walk without the crutches.
-Your surgeon will tell your family exactly what your restrictions are after surgery.
+Your therapist will help determine when you are ready to walk without crutches.
+Your surgeon will detail any post-surgery restrictions.